DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-0705-savitzky_golay.md

 ### Explain the Concept of Window Size and Its Impact on the Smoothing Process

-The window size, often denoted as \( n \), is a critical parameter in the moving average calculation.
+The window size, often denoted as $$n$$, is a critical parameter in the moving average calculation.
 It determines the number of data points to consider for each average calculation.
 The choice of window size significantly impacts the smoothing process:

 - **Small Window Size**: A smaller window size results in a less smooth curve that closely follows the original data.
 While it may capture short-term fluctuations, it might not effectively filter out noise.
 - **Large Window Size**: A larger window size produces a smoother curve that emphasizes long-term trends.
 However, it can oversmooth the data, potentially obscuring important short-term variations and making the smoothed series lag behind actual changes in the data.